Origen-SDK/rfcs/text/0000-protocol-aware-pattern_debug.md

 # Summary

-Origen currently produces vector-level ATE patterns; when debugging silicon using these patterns, the user must  decipher fails at the vector-level and make vector edits if they want to change the pattern behavior.
+Origen currently produces vector-level ATE patterns.
+When debugging silicon using these patterns, the user must  decipher fails at the vector-level and make vector edits if they want to change the pattern behavior.
 This RFC describes how to provide the user with register-level debug functionality (and in a way that they can get for free from Origen), while still producing efficient vector-level patterns for production.